andGuo/attendance_script/README.md

 ### How-to-use

-1. (Optional) Download Excel to your OS.
+1. (Technically Optional) Download Excel to your OS
 2. Copy and paste the bot output from discord.
-Ensure it is newline delimited.
+Ensure it is newline delimited
-3. Download the merged tutorial attendance sheet as an `.xlsx` file.
+3. Download the merged tutorial attendance sheet as an `.xlsx` file
-   1. This file is used as both read and write (i.e. will be overwritten).
+   1. This file is used as both read and write (i.e. will be overwritten)
-4. Double-check constants at the top of file in `main.py.`
+4. Double-check constants at the top of file in `main.py`
-5. Run it.
+5. Run `main.py`
-6. Upload or copy-paste the updated sheet.
+6. Upload or copy-paste the updated sheet